YodasWs/upgrdr/README.md

 upgrdr
 ======

-Polyfills for HTML5, and looking at HTML5.1
+Upgrading JavaScript in IE8, providing polyfills for HTML5, and looking at HTML5.1

 ## Adding to Your Site ##